czhc/czhc.github.io/collections/_posts/2020-02-19-setting-up-elasticsearch-kibana-aws.md

-This guide deployes an ES cluster that is publicly accessible and access control is managed via IPv4 address whitelisting.
+\[edit\] This guide deployes an ES cluster that is publicly accessible and access control is managed via IPv4 address whitelisting.
 If you are looking to use ES clusters deployed in a private network (in a VPC), feel free to check out this updated guide: [HERE](/collections/_posts/2021/03/17/setting-up-kibana-for-amazon-elasticsearch-with-vpc-support)